pfq/PFQ/README.md

 from their source codes.

 The framework enables the development of high-performance networking applications with different languages (i.e. C, C++ and Haskell).
-In addition, a new functional language designed for software defined monitoring and networking is included: PFQ/lang.
+In addition, a pure functional language designed for software defined monitoring and networking is included: PFQ/lang.

 The package provides the source code of the PFQ kernel module, user-space libraries